 As Governor I will work with the Legislature to:

-2) reduce the threshold needed for a political party to remain on the ballot form 4% to 2%;
+- Reduce the threshold needed for a political party to remain on the ballot from 4% to 2%;